LiamMarrinan/Latin102/Composition2.md

 Your fourth sentence should express that Hercules threw the slave, whom Deianira had sent to bring the garment back, into the sea.

 >Hercules servem❌, quem Deianira misit ut vestem recollegerit, in mare misit.

-**Correction Hercules servum, quem Deianira misit ut vestem recollegerit, in mare misit.**❌ **You're in past-time narrative (secondary sequence).
+**Correction Hercules servum, quem Deianira misisset ut vestem recollegerit, in mare misit. -misisset in the pluperfect subjunctive case because the dependent clause happening before the action of the independent clause, which is in the perfect tense.

+**❌ **You're in past-time narrative (secondary sequence).
 What tenses of the subjunctive are possible for your dependent clauses?**

 Your last sentence should express that it is reported (or said) that Hercules rose to immortality, but Deianira killed herself on account of this deed.